Chief Instructor: Sensei Bill Williams

 In May of 2005, Bill successfully completed the *Senbondori, (test or challenge of 1000 points) that was overseen by the 16th Headmaster of Sosuishi-ryu Jujutsu, Shitama Manzo Sensei, the 16th Dai Menkyo of Sosuishi-ryu Jujutsu who traveled to New York to conduct the senbondori at the Seibukan Dojo.

-In 2007, Bill retired as a Highly Decorated Detective Sergeant with the New York Police Department.
-During his career, he was awarded over 300 medals and awards, making him half of one of the most decorated teams in the history of the NYPD.
 Bill has been awarded the prestigious NYPD Medal for Valor, for a shooting incident in which he was struck in the head with bullet fragments during an exchange of gunfire with four armed adversaries.
 Bill was a First Responder at the World Trade Center, and was assigned to supervise a joint NYPD/FBI Task Force investigating the September 11, 2001 terrorist attack.

-Bill graduated Cum Laude from Mercy College with a Masters Degree in Organizational Leadership
+Bill graduated Cum Laude from Mercy College with a Masters Degree in Organizational Leadership.

-Dojo Instructor, Sensei Rondy Angoy
+Senior Instructor, Sensei Rondy Angoy

 In March 2004, and May of 2005, Rondy successfully completed the *Senbondori, (test or challenge of 1000 points) that was overseen by the 16th Headmaster of Sosuishi-ryu Jujutsu, Shitama Manzo Sensei.
 Rondy is one of the very few students that has ever completed this grueling test of stamina, will power, and spirit.
 TWICE!